-• Has established the prudency of the project, requiring the installation of lime saturators at the Holts Hill Reservoir to allow for pH corrections, thereby allowing optimal disinfection process.
-This is a good example of a service improvement project, whereby the works provide an improved level of service across a number of areas;

-- Has not justified the basis of the cost estimate, as the project is on hold until discussions are completed with distribution / retail service providers to develop a common secondary disinfection process for adoption either across the Water Grid or at each connection point.
+- Has established the prudency of the project, requiring the installation of lime saturators at the Holts Hill Reservoir to allow for pH corrections, thereby allowing optimal disinfection process.
+This is a good example of a service improvement project, whereby the works provide an improved level of service across a number of areas; - Has not justified the basis of the cost estimate, as the project is on hold until discussions are completed with distribution / retail service providers to develop a common secondary disinfection process for adoption either across the Water Grid or at each connection point.
 Once completed, a Gateway 1 review will be undertaken to take into account the outcomes of the discussions.
-Further, the final cost estimates are more than three years old; - Has not established the final scope of works given the project is on hold and a further review of options is still to be undertaken; - Has not provided up-to-date project justification documentation that supports the basis of the forecast expenditure; - Has not established the standard of works as the options assessment phase has not been finalised;
+Further, the final cost estimates are more than three years old; - Has not established the final scope of works given the project is on hold and a further review of options is still to be undertaken;

+- Has not provided up-to-date project justification documentation that supports the basis of the forecast expenditure; and - Has not established the standard of works as the options assessment phase has not been finalised;

-Given this, KPMG recommends the majority of the capital expenditure be removed from the period but leaving an allowance of expenditure, deferred by one year, to undertake such works to review the options, update the cost of works, and undertake the required Gateway 1 review of the project.
-Table 32 highlights KPMG's recommended adjustments to Seqwater's proposed capital profile.
+Given this, KPMG recommends the capital expenditure be removed from the capital program.
+Table 49 highlights KPMG's recommended adjustments to Seqwater's proposed capital profile.

-Table 32.
-Recommended re-profiling of capital expenditure for the Holts Hill pH Correction upgrade project (\$ million, Real Dec 2016)
+Table 49.
+Recommended re-profiling of capital expenditure for the Holts Hill pH Correction upgrade project (\$ million, Real December 2016)